DevZest/RDO.Net/src/Docs/articles/Tutorial/movies.md

 ***

 >[!Note]
 >Please keep in mind *Db Visualizer* is your best friend.
-It provides much more features which are not demonstrated in this tutorial for simplicity.
+It provides additional features which are not demonstrated in this tutorial for simplicity.